 Dressing for a Cliff House Visit

-The Cliff House’s coastal setting calls for smart wardrobe choices.
-Opt for breathable fabrics like linen for warm days or wool for cooler evenings.
-A stylish jacket adds flair while keeping you warm against ocean breezes.
-Comfortable shoes suit nearby trails, ensuring you look good and feel great.
+The Cliff House’s coastal setting calls for smart wardrobe choices that balance style with comfort.
+Opt for breathable fabrics like linen for warm days or wool for cooler evenings when the ocean breeze picks up.
+A stylish jacket adds flair while keeping you warm against the wind that sweeps in off the Pacific.

 Essentials for Visiting the Cliff House